norris-zhang/command_and_scripts/src/linux.md

 ```

 - ### xargs
-xargs takes the previous command's result and pass it to the next command.
+xargs takes the previous command's result and passes it to the next command.
 ```shell
 # This finds in the current directory and all sub-directories for any files whose names contain `fail.txt`
 # Then these file names (paths) will be sent to command `cat` and in turn to `grep`.